MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Summary

 A key physics in our work is the radial gradient of $\kappa$; its nonlinear outcomes are time-variability, intermittency, and localized substructures observed in the simulations.
 This problem can be framed as nonlinear processes in a system where the eigen-mode frequency varies spatially.
 When the physical quantities are non-uniformly distributed, as being found in various astrophysical systems, such as interstellar medium in star-forming regions and the interior, atmosphere and magnetosphere of stars and compact objects, eigen-mode frequencies of various oscillatory modes are also expected to be spatially dependent.
 This study could have potential applications in such systems, which is one of the future directions.

+The author thanks the anonymous referee for valuable comments to the original draft.
 Numerical computations were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan, and Yukawa-21 (Dell PowerEdge R840) at YITP, Kyoto University.
 This work is supported by Grants-in-Aid for Scientific Research from the MEXT/JSPS of Japan, 17H01105, 21H00033 and 22H01263 and by Program for Promoting Research on the Supercomputer Fugaku by the RIKEN Center for Computational Science (Toward a unified view of the universe: from large-scale structures to planets; grant 20351188-PI J. Makino) from the MEXT of Japan.